What Is G-Sync And Is It Worth It?

 Synchronization problems were once a frequent issue for PC users.
 Thanks to NVIDIA’s G-Sync, we are finally moving past them, even if it’s at a gradual pace.

 G-Sync isn’t perfect, and using it can result in problems of its own.
-Is the extra hassle worth it?
+Is the additional hassle worth it?
 We’ll answer that question in this article.

 First, we’re going to examine the core of the issue: screen tearing.